 Mistake 4: Customizing instead of configuring

-Configuring NetSuite, is straightforward; you can easily configure it to automate processes such as:
+Configuring NetSuite, is straightforward; you can easily configure it to automate processes.

 Try to use as much of the native features as possible to start with, and customize only what you have to.
-If you customize too much early on you might not even know what it is you want.
-You might wish to automate a particular process, like billing customers, for half the customers, not the others.
+If you customize too much early you might not even know what it is you want.
 Working the process manually for a while will help you know what you want to automate.
 But do budget some money for fixing things and automating after about six months of being live.

 Mistake 5: Not allocating enough time before go-live

 Understand that this is a big project that needs time and resources.
 Involve your key-people, and allow them to invest time without their everyday work routines weighing on their necks.